Kerala Nature & Pilgrimage Tour

 Day 2: Kovalam (B)

 City tour of Trivandrum.
 Visit Sree Padmanabhaswamy Temple embellished in gold-plated covering, the temple sanctum is opened only to Hindus.
 Attukal Temple, rich in cultural heritage and adorned by impeccable Tamil architecture.
-The city has a rich tradition of nurturing art and culture since ancient times, witness same by visiting Museums.
+The city has had a rich tradition of nurturing art and culture since ancient times, witness same by visiting Museums.
 Napier Museum, renowned for its fine collection of sculptures, paintings, and musical instruments.
 Kuthira Malika’s built-in 1840 is an iconic monument that gives you a curious insight into the glorious history of Kerala.
 The museum houses artifacts like the ethnic jewelry that was once worn by the queens, wooden paintings and carvings, armory, and idols made of the purest metal.
-Sri Chitra Art Gallery a perfect place for art lovers housing some of the famous work of Raja Ravi Verma and art objects belonging to the Mughals, Rajputs, and Tanjore art schools.
+Sri Chitra Art Gallery is a perfect place for art lovers housing some of the famous work of Raja Ravi Verma and art objects belonging to the Mughals, Rajputs, and Tanjore art schools.
 Drive through famous beaches which include Shankumugham Beach, Kovalam Beach, Vizhinjam Beach & Light House Beach Road.
 Overnight at the hotel.

 🏚️ Hotel Option: Estuary Island Resort/Uday Samudra Leisure Beach Hotel or similar.